Urfttalsperre - imposing structure in the Eifel National Park

-Built of rubble and equipped with a bow towards the water side, the Urft dam was for several years the highest dam in Europe.
-The laying of the foundation stone for the dam was in 1900.
+Erected from rubble stones and equipped with an arch towards the water, the Urfttalsperre was the highest dam in Europe for several years.
+The foundation stone for the dam was laid in 1900.
 The plans for the construction were provided by the civil engineer Otto Intze from Aachen.
 After five years of construction, the Urfttal reservoir filled with water behind the wall.
 The Urfttalsperre is an imposing structure in the Eifel National Park.
-At the crown, it is 226 m long and it rises 58 m high above the foundations.
-At the foot, the dam has a width of 50.5 m.
-It tapers upwards, but still measures six meters in width at the crown.
-The Urfttalperre served after completion as a pioneering model in dam construction.
+At the top it is 226 m long and it rises 58 m above the foundation level.
+At the foot, the dam is 50.5 m wide, tapers towards the top, but is still six meters wide at the crown.
+After completion, the Urft Dam served as a future-oriented model in dam construction.

 June 11, 2019

 The Rursee is a real highlight in the Eifel.
 There are interesting paths on and around the lake vile.

 At the weekend it can be at Rurberg, Schwammenauel. the Urft dam and Einruhr can get a little fuller.
 But that goes quickly and there are wonderful views of the lake and the Eifel landscape.